-New bids in to revive KL-Singapore high-speed rail, but govt funding remains missing link
+New Malaysian bids to revive KL-Singapore high-speed rail, but govt funding remains missing link

 He said Malaysia’s annual debt repayment, expected to reach RM49.8 billion in 2024, makes up more than 55 per cent of its entire development spending, compared with 38 per cent two decades ago.

-“Malaysia simply can’t afford a HSR.
+“Malaysia simply can’t afford an HSR.
 It would be fiscally irresponsible for the government to fund it, and we will be passing the debt on to future generations to bear,” said Dr Muhammed.